Reva174/E-commerce/README.md

 In this milestone we configured the backend for the place order page.

 ## Milestone 26:
-n this milestone we have created an endpoint of my order.
+In this milestone we have created an endpoint of my order.

+## Milestone 27:
+In this milestone we have created an frontend page that displays all the user orders.

+## Milestone 28:
+In this milestone we have created functionality to cancel the placed order.